 ● 4 Thunderbolt 3 ports

-Revealed during WWDC 2017, the iMac Pro is Apple's attempt to bridge the gap between the prosumer market of the iMac with the professional-centric Mac Pro.
-The result is a high-specification version of the iMac that offers many of the qualities found in the Mac Pro line, but packaged within an iMac body.
+Revealed during WWDC 2017, the iMac Pro was Apple's attempt to bridge the gap between the prosumer market of the iMac with the professional-centric Mac Pro.
+The result was a high-specification version of the all-in-one Mac offering many of the qualities found in the Mac Pro line, but packaged within an iMac body.

 iMac Pro External Specifications

-Four Thunderbolt 3 ports are also included on the back, allowing the iMac Pro to connect to external storage devices and other displays, with up to 40Gb/s of bandwidth available to use.
+Four Thunderbolt 3 ports were also included on the back, allowing the iMac Pro to connect to external storage devices and other displays, with up to 40Gb/s of bandwidth available to use.
 Using the four ports, the pro desktop is capable of running two external 5K (5120 by 2880) displays, four 4K UHD (3840 by 2160) screens, or four 4K (4096 by 2304) displays, all at 60Hz.

-Apple claims it will be possible to connect two 5K displays and two high-performance RAID at the same time, using the four Thunderbolt 3 ports.
+It's also possible to connect two 5K displays and two high-performance RAID at the same time, using the four Thunderbolt 3 ports.

 iMac Pro Internal Upgrades

-Apple suggested this massive graphical performance could be used for real-time 3D rendering and high frame rate virtual reality experiences.
-During WWDC, Apple impressed attending developers with a live demonstration of virtual reality, indicating the Mac is well prepared to assist those working in that field.
+Apple suggested this massive graphical performance could be used for real-time 3D rendering and high frame-rate virtual reality experiences.
+During WWDC, Apple impressed attending developers with a live demonstration of virtual reality, indicating the Mac was well prepared to assist those working in that field.
 However, with Valve removing macOS support for its SteamVR platform and Oculus never supporting Mac development, running Windows on the iMac Pro was the only significant remaining option for Mac-based VR developers.

 T2 and the Secure Enclave

-The version of macOS used for the iMac Pro introduced a "Startup Security Utility" to take advantage of the T2 chip, where users can enable a firmware password to prevent it from booting from a different hard disk or external media.
+The version of macOS used for the iMac Pro introduced a "Startup Security Utility" to take advantage of the T2 chip, where users could enable a firmware password to prevent it from booting from a different hard disk or external media.

 Pricing, Availability, and AppleCare+